01

 Problem

-Qualified yield access leaks too much
+Qualified yield access exposes too much

 03